jonniek/mpv-playlistmanager/README.md

 ○ - rest of the files

 ## Settings
 You can modify behaviour of the script in the settings variable in the lua file or a `playlistmanager.conf` lua-setting file.
-The configuration file should be placed in `lua-settings` directory, not in `scripts`.
+The configuration file should be placed in `script-opts` directory, not in `scripts`.
+Note: the conf file will override any changed setting in the lua file.
 There is a playlistmanager.conf file in this repo with the default values of the script.
 You can also pass settings from the command line on startup such as `mpv --idle=once --script-opts=playlistmanager-loadfiles_on_start=yes`.
 Playlist saving feature will require you to set the `playlist_savepath` setting to a path in your system.

 #### Title resolver plugin
 If you want playlistmanager to fetch and display titles